robertoman37/robertoman37.github.io/history/notes/Unit-8.md

 ### Rape of Nanjing
 * **Japan began invading arious regions in Asia**
     * Japan has almost no natual resources for their country and this military (Oil, Coal, etc.)
-    * Japan invaded CHina in 1937
+    * Japan invaded China in 1937
     * Japanese soldiers committed horrible atrocities against the Chinese people
     * Upwards of 30,000 dead and 80,000 women raped